New to BigCommerce?

 Reduce header height - reduces header height for a more compact look

-Show categories & Show pages - chooses whether or not your main navigation will show your stores categories and/or pages, respectively
+Show categories & Show pages - choose whether or not your main navigation will show your stores categories and/or pages, respectively

 Categories display - if you've chosen to display your store's categories in your navigation, use the options in this dropdown to chose whether to display them In the main navigation or In a dropdown.
 If you chose to display them In a dropdown, they will appear under a "Shop" link in the navigation.